 That said, they are a safe choice solely for dry weather and smooth, clean terrain.
 So, avoid using them in technical conditions.
 However, some argue that hiking shoes are made of more breathable materials than hiking boots, so they dry faster.
 Therefore, hiking shoes seem excellent for wet environments too.

 Even though they are less durable than boots, hiking shoes are fantastic for compact travels and day hikes.
 They are easy to pack and carry along and also provide adequate support.
-But don’t try to wear them when carrying loads on your back, as you might feel heavier than usual.
+But don’t try to wear them when carrying loads on your back, as your feet will feel the weight of your pack even more.

 When to Choose Hiking Shoes